lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/jobs_and_resources/slurm.md

 ### Interactive X11/GUI Jobs

-SLURM will forward your X11 credentials to the first (or even all) node for a job with the (undocumented) --x11 option.
+Slurm will forward your X11 credentials to the first (or even all) node for a job with the (undocumented) --x11 option.
 For example, an interactive session for 1 hour with Matlab using eigth cores can be started with: